JamesLampton/piggybank-squeal/README.md

 ===================

 Install the newest version of Storm.
 This was necessary due to a bug in the current release available in maven.
+The following is necessary until maven central catches up.

     git clone https://github.com/apache/incubator-storm.git
     cd incubator-storm
+    git checkout tags/v0.9.2-incubating
     mvn install

 Install Pig with Squeal: